-Three Level-I Fieldwork experiences are integrated throughout the program.
-The first is a 4-week full-time immersion experience in an occupational therapy practice setting (OCTH 715 Level-1 Fieldwork-A: Occupational Therapy Process).
-This experience occurs during Semester-3 of the program (in summer session).
-The client-centered evaluation component of the occupational therapy process is the focus of the Level-I Fieldwork-A experience.
-Concepts from previous courses are reinforced, specifically: information gathering, communication, assessment, and documentation.
+Four Level-I Fieldwork experiences are integrated throughout the program.
+Each Level I Fieldwork experience provides students with the opportunity to further develop professional skills learned through classroom experiences.
+Each Level I Fieldwork experience requires approximately 40 hours of supervised occupational therapy services.
+The first Level-I Fieldwork experience (OCTH 717 Level-1 Fieldwork-A: Focus on the Occupational Therapy Processes), occurring in the first semester, focuses on the client-centered evaluation component of the occupational therapy process.
+Concepts from all first semester courses are reinforced, specifically: information gathering, communication, assessment, and documentation.
 During this first Level-I experience, students are expected to explain the value of purposeful activity and meaningful occupation to patients/clients, care-providers, and members of the care provision team strengthening their professional identities as occupational therapists.

-The second Level-I Fieldwork experience (OCTH 745 Level-1 Fieldwork-B: Behavioral and Mental Health) occurs during Semester-4.
+The second Level-I Fieldwork experience (OCTH 745 Level-1 Fieldwork-B: Behavioral and Mental Health) occurs during Semester 2.
 Level-I Fieldwork-B focuses on psychosocial factors influencing participation and provides students with opportunities to engage therapeutically with persons who have cognitive, psychological, emotional, social, and/or behavioral difficulties.
-Level-I Fieldwork-B provides opportunities to master communication and interaction skills introduced earlier in the program and reinforces content in the concurrent course OCTH 738 Occupational Therapy in Behavioral and Mental Health.
+Level-I Fieldwork-B provides opportunities to master communication and interaction skills introduced earlier in the program and reinforces content in the concurrent course OCTH 738: Occupational Therapy in Behavioral and Mental Health.
 During Level-I Fieldwork B, students complete 8 hours of training in non-violent crisis intervention (CPI) and earn a CPI Blue Card.
 In the Level-I Fieldwork-B experience, students strengthen practice skills by assessing the needs of individual clients, synthesizing information to identify barriers to participation, and utilizing therapeutic relationships to encourage client participation.